top of page

 Inside, it’s a quick process: fingerprints, photos, and finally your new residency card.
 Always double-check that your details are correct before leaving.

-Stay calm — kindness and patience go further than frustration.
+Kindness and patience go further than frustration.
+Remember, everyone is in the same boat.

 ✨ How We Can Help